 Catherine O’Connor, MA (Ed), FIITD, Education Consultant, Trinity College Dublin, specialises in student recruitment and has over twenty years’ experience in education encompassing design and delivery of programmes at diploma, degree and master’s level at both Trinity College Dublin and Dublin City University.

-Catherine is also a regular contributor to regional radio, television and national radio, the Irish Independent, campus.ie, careersnews.ie, careersportal.ie, schooldays.ie on the subject of making the transition to third level.
+Catherine is also a regular contributor to television, national and regional radio, television the Irish Times, Irish Independent, campus.ie, careersnews.ie, careersportal.ie, schooldays.ie on the subject of making the transition to third level.
 Also featured in the Education Matters Yearbook, the Farmers Journal, Sunday Times and Woman's Way magazine.
-Public lectures include Open Days at TCD, ZEMINAR and keynotes at various venues nationwide including College Awareness week.
+Public lectures include Open Days at TCD, ZEMINAR and keynotes at various venues nationwide including during College Awareness week.
 She is also an advocate of men's health.

 Individual consultations Catherine works with first year college students who are having difficulty settling into college life.
 During these consultations she shares tools and techniques to deal with the challenges faced and prepare for what lies ahead.

 She also works with parents who are seeking help in sorting out problems arising during this period.